Franklin A. Thomas: Board of directors

-In their article published in the Journal of Leadership, Accountability and Ethics, Fowler, Fronmueller and Schifferdecker argued that Thomas was one of eight Citigroup Inc. directors who served on interlocking directorates.
+Thomas was one of eight Citigroup Inc. directors who served on the boards of multiple corporations at the same time.

 Thomas served on the board of directors of Cummins, Inc., Lucent Technologies, Inc., Alcoa CBS, and PepsiCo, Inc.

 He was also the second African American to be elected to the Board of Trustees of Columbia University, after fellow Columbia College alumnus M. Moran Weston.

 Legacy and awards

 In 1979, he was awarded an honorary degree from Columbia University.

 In 2016, John Jay College established the Franklin A. Thomas Professorship in Policing Equity with $2.5 million in grants from the Ford Foundation and the Atlantic Philanthropies.

 In 2020, he was awarded the Medal for Excellence by Columbia Law School.

 In 2020, Thomas was portrayed by Jay Ellis on the FX and Hulu series Mrs. America.

 Personal life

 Thomas married Dawn Conrada, later divorcing in 1972.
 The couple had four children: two boys and two girls.
 From 1971 to 1974, Thomas was romantically involved with Gloria Steinem after she interviewed him for an article in New York magazine.
 He later married Kate Roosevelt Whitney.
 Whitney is the daughter of James Roosevelt, granddaughter of Franklin D. Roosevelt and Harvey Cushing.